The Global Energy and Climate Outlook (GECO) 2022 presents an updated view on the implications of energy and climate policies around the world.

 Projections with an energy-emissions model - using common socio-economic assumptions

-Global energy mix and international energy trade
+Global energy mix and emissions

 Reduced fossil fuel trade and increased self-sufficiency